locationtech/geomesa/geomesa-tools/README.md

 `--lat` The optional name of the latitude field.
 This field is not required for ingesting WKT geometries.

-`--file` The file path to the csv file or tsv file being ingested.
+`--file` The file path or hdfs path to the csv file or tsv file being ingested.

 ### list
 To list the features on a specified catalog table, use the `list` command.